 Instructor Responsibilities: In accordance with the LSU Faculty handbook the course instructor must adhere to several guidelines.
 The course instructor must clearly provide students with learning objectives, attend course meetings, and maintain teaching competence.
 At all times the instructor must maintain professional behavior and show respect to colleagues and students.
 The course instructor must be available to students for consultation during appropriately scheduled office hours.
 If a student cannot meet during the instructors regularly scheduled office consultation hours, it is the student's responsibility to arrange an alternative time to meet with the course instructor.
-Any electronic correspondence (e-mail) transmitted from the student to the course instructor will be responded to in a timely manner that the course instructor deems appropriate (usually 48-72 hours).
+Any electronic correspondence (e-mail) transmitted from the student to the course instructor will be responded to in a timely manner that the course instructor deems appropriate (usually 48-72 business hours).
 Students may not receive responses when pertinent information is present within the course syllabus.
 The course instructor is also responsible for the evaluation of student progress and individual success.
 This is largely done with assignment grading and feedback.
 Students will receive grades for major assignments within an opportune and appropriate time frame.
+Two weeks is typically the length of time for a manual grade to be submitted for a major course assignment.
+It may take up to four weeks for an electronic grade submission.
+Most often than not grading for non-major course assignments will be given prior to the final exam period.
 If students have any questions about the instructors grading methodologies, course expectations, and/or individual success the student is strongly encouraged to consult with the course instructor.